 Mass retailers are the power brokers in today’s retail supply chains.
 They want what they want, when and how they want it.
 An “in DC” packaging operation gives brand managers the freedom to change packaging formats with great agility, to reflect the retailer’s merchandising strategies and without concern about vastly inflating costs.

-The Future of Product Packaging in the Supply Chain
+The Future of Customized Product Packaging in the Supply Chain

 CPG supply chains can no longer afford the added costs and time that comes with separate packaging and distribution operations.
 These functions will be integrated.
 And the integration will not stop at simple execution of final packaging.
 3PLs that have evolved their businesses to meet this emerging market demand will enable CPG companies to pursue a total outsourced model for contract packaging, including: